If you visit Oso, curiosity will lead you, sooner or later, to the Bleftal Frustum.

 The broad steps of that edifice, and the surrounding Octagon, together form one of the city's most popular spaces.
 This is partly due to its convenient closeness to the urban hub, but the attraction of the place stems also from its historic importance.

-Rimmed by overhanging porches, which are covered with what to a Terran would seem like toppings of icing sugar, the Frustum thus betrays its survival from the two hundred and fifty-four terrible days of the short Tin Era.
-Never to be forgotten, that ravening ordeal won Oso its undying reputation as the Mad City.
+Rimmed by overhanging porches, which are covered with what to a Terran would seem like toppings of icing sugar, the Frustum betrays its survival from the short Tin Era.
+Never to be forgotten, the ravening ordeal of those two hundred and fifty-four days won Oso its unenviable, undying reputation as the Mad City.

-The hollow-cheeked, unsmiling young man at the top of the steps stood counting heads.
-From deep eye-sockets his gaze roved over the eighteen chattering tourists who had assembled on the level below.
-Then, satisfied as to the number, he descended to meet them.
+A hollow-cheeked, unsmiling young man stood at the top of the steps, counting heads.
+From deep eye-sockets his gaze roved over a knot of chattering tourists who had assembled on the level below.
+Presently, satisfied as to their number, he descended to meet them.

-am Raldl Otehr," he introduced himself, obtaining their attention
+am Raldl Otehr," he introduced himself to his eighteen clients, obtaining their attention

 without effort as he moved with the practiced smoothness of an experienced tour guide, to take his position at the start-off point.

 Professionally amiable, he continued his introduction: "You've all paid your ticket-fees for the Bozmur Trail.
 That sounds definite, but I'll be honest with you: we can't be sure, after thirty-nine eras, of the exact route taken by the...
 Thing... whom we Osonians prefer not to mention."

 That was the first dry hint of the dread that these folk had come to enjoy.
 As a successful tour guide, he knew just how to thrill the curious from foreign cities.
 What they came for was a miniaturised, cost-free wallow in the scene of his city's ancient crime.
 What had once been a peril that shook the world was now a mere plaything of the emotions.